Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

 Observe that Theorem~\ref{thm:general-static-interconnection} relates incremental dissipativity properties of the individual systems in the network to the interconnection structure.
-In doing so, it does not rely on any a priori assumption on the network topology, since the LMI \eqref{eq:general-interconnection-lmi} captures all the relevant information related to the interconnection structure.
-That said, some assumptions, such as connectedness, may be necessary to ensure the existence of a correct fixed point.
+Since the LMI \eqref{eq:general-interconnection-lmi} captures all relevant information related to the interconnection structure, this test can show convergence to a fixed point with any network topology.
+That said, some assumptions, such as connectedness, may be necessary to ensure that the fixed point indeed solves the optimization problem.

 Assuming that a candidate for a distributed optimization algorithm has an appropriate fixed point, the above results provide a step-by-step recipe to verify its convergence: \begin{enumerate} \item Rewrite the algorithm in the form presented in Section~\ref{sec:network-system-formulation}. \item Use the properties of the local cost functions $f_i$ and the corresponding oracles used in the algorithm to derive incremental bounds of the form \eqref{eq:incr-bound} for each oracle. \item Check for the simultaneous feasibility of \eqref{eq:local-dissipation-lmi} for $i=1,2,\dots, N$ and \eqref{eq:general-interconnection-lmi} with a candidate contraction rate $\gamma\in (0,1)$, using semidefinite programming.
 Perform bisection to find the smallest admissible $\gamma$. \end{enumerate}